 Aleksandar Boskovic, Ph.D.
 Lecturer in Bosnian/Croatian/Serbian, Columbia University.
 Areas of Specialty: Modernism, Avant-Garde, Russian, Czech and Yugoslav literature and visual culture.

 Mila Shevchenko, Ph.D.
-Assistant Professor of Russian, Ohio University.
+Associate Professor of Russian, Ohio University.
 Areas of Specialty: 19th-century Russian literature and drama, theories of space and spatial form, Slavic literatures and cultures (Bulgarian, Polish, Ukrainian, and Slovenian).

 Joe Peschio, Ph.D.
 Assistant Professor of Russian, University of Wisconsin-Milwaukee.
 Areas of Specialty: Russian Golden Age, Russian language, literature, film, and cultural history.